scanoss/licenses/README.md

 # SCANOSS Platform 2.0 Licenses
-Welcome to the license server for SCANOSS Platform 2.0
+Welcome to the licenses server for SCANOSS Platform 2.0

 **Warning** Work In Progress **Warning**